Eliezer-Alberto/BaSP-M2023/README.md

 # BaSP-2023
 ## Week-02
-This is a description of the project that was carried out in the Week-02.

-Basically, the project consists of recreating on an html file, a **Landing Page** of a web site that was developed in the last week in a teamwork, using HTML precisely.
+The project consists on recreating on an html file, a **Landing Page** of a web site that was developed in the last week in a teamwork, using HTML precisely.

  In order to make this task, a lot of related material was given about HTML, Git and Github; these last ones are tools that allow me to save code versions on a repository.
 Thanks to that, I can save my progress on the project and I also can share it with others users.